FAQ

 • Right-click: Right-clicking a node will just select that node.
 Control plus right-click will add that node to the selection.

-• Lasso: Press the "l" key on the keyboard to activate lasso mode.
-You can then select a group of nodes with the mouse freehand.
+• Free select: Hold the shift key down and you will see the mouse icon change.
+You can then select a group of nodes with the mouse by creating a box.

 How can I overlay a network on top of a map?